Harry-20Belafonte.jpg

 in the Civil Rights Movement to end racial segregation and

-day of remembrance for the legendary achievement that Dr. King had
+This day is a day of remembrance for the legendary achievement that Dr. King faced against all odds.
+Dr. King has since become not

 “With Liberty and Justice for All”!